Office of Access and Opportunity

 Executive Office of Administration and Finance

-The Executive Office for Administration and Finance (A&F), led by Secretary Mike Heffernan, is a secretariat within the executive branch responsible for developing and executing fiscal and administrative policies that benefit all residents of the Commonwealth.
-Working closely with Governor Baker’s Office, A&F is in charge of formulating and implementing state government’s operating and capital budgets, and managing the state's administrative agencies, including revenue collection, information technology, human resources, procurement, and state facilities.
+The Executive Office for Administration and Finance (A&F) is a secretariat within the executive branch responsible for developing and executing fiscal and administrative policies that benefit all residents of the Commonwealth.
+A&F is in charge of formulating and implementing state government’s operating and capital budgets, and managing the state's administrative agencies, including revenue collection, information technology, human resources, procurement, and state facilities.

 Boards and Commissions

-The Commonwealth of Massachusetts has approximately 700 boards and commissions dealing with virtually every state department and public policy area to which the Governor will make approximately 3,500 appointments during his term.
-The Office of Boards & Commissions is responsible for screening potential candidates for gubernatorial appointment and works closely with both the Personnel Office and Legal Counsel to process all applications and recommendations and to prepare candidates for the Governor’s approval.
-For this reason, many undergraduate interns interested in a legal career often prefer to intern in the Boards and Commissions Office.
+The Commonwealth of Massachusetts has approximately 700 boards and commissions dealing with virtually every state department and public policy area.
+The Office of Boards & Commissions is responsible for screening potential candidates for gubernatorial appointments and works closely with both the Personnel Office and Legal Counsel to process all applications and recommendations and to prepare candidates for the Governor’s approval.
+For this reason, many undergraduate interns interested in a legal career often enjoy interning in the Boards and Commissions Office.

 Research and Policy Internship

 The Cabinet Relations team is an integral part of the Governor’s Office that helps to implement the priorities of the Governor, Lt.
-Governor, and Secretariats in order to improve services for the citizens of the Commonwealth.
-The Cabinet Relations team works alongside secretariats to help develop policy, improve business processes, support strategic operations, manage performance goals, and to research best-practices and innovation in government.
+Governor, and Secretariats to improve services for the citizens of the Commonwealth.
+The Cabinet Relations team works alongside secretariats to help develop policy, improve business processes, support strategic operations, manage performance goals, and to research best-practices and innovation in government

 As a member of the Cabinet Relations team, the Strategic Operations Fellow works with senior members of the team to support cabinet secretaries and agency heads on complex operational and service delivery challenges.